Skip to main content

 1

 A parent enters their 9-month-old in a "Cutest Baby" hospital-fundraiser contest run on Woobox where each vote requires email confirmation and voting is open daily for two weeks.
 They sit 3rd with 180 votes; the leader has 640.
-We deliver 700 email-confirmed votes paced at roughly 50 a day from US residential inboxes, mirroring how a shared-on-social entry naturally accumulates daily votes.
-By the final weekend the entry leads, the climb looks organic to the organizing hospital, and zero votes are stripped because each ballot completed real confirmation.
+Raw IP clicks would register as zero because Woobox's confirmation gate discards unconfirmed ballots entirely.
+We deliver 700 email-confirmed votes paced at roughly 50 a day from US residential inboxes — each cast from a real inbox completing the full confirmation click, with human-plausible confirmation timing.
+By the final weekend the entry leads, the climb looks organic to the hospital's fundraiser coordinator, and zero votes are stripped because every ballot satisfied the confirmation requirement.

 For: Parents, hospital and charity fundraiser entrants